mike-isaakidis/Maya-Modelling-Tools/docs/Batch Exporter/Buttons_overview.md

 ![Batch Exporter Window](images/Batch_Exporter_Single_Export.jpg){ .img-medium }

-The single export checkbox allows you export multiple selected objects as once.
+The <span style="color:lime">Single Export</span> checkbox allows you export multiple selected objects as one file.
-Only thing you have to do is give your export a name and path.
+The only things you have to do is give your file a name and path.

-<span style="color:lime">Single Export</span> - When checking the Single Export checkbox you will see the Name textfield.
+When checking the Single Export checkbox you will see the <span style="color:lime">Name</span> textfield.
 Use the textfield to type in the desired name for your exported Objects.

-The folder icon :material-folder-plus: will open the folder path that is set up by the Export Path.
+The folder icon :material-folder-plus: next to the textfield, will open the folder path that is set up by the Export Path.
 Use it to click on an existing file to retrieve its name (this is added to avoid spelling mistakes and ensure your files will always be named correctly).

 ???+ note